eladelrom/leelib/README.md

 leelib
 ======

-Open-source AS3 library, including Flv Encoder
+Open-source AS3 library, including Flv Encoder.
+This implementation is meant for capturing entire application and not just the webcam.

 March 28, 2013:
 Author: Elad Elrom